BrendanVR/Jaddle/README.md

 ## 🚀 Introduction

 Jaddle isn’t here to replace your industrial solver.
-It’s here to show that primal–dual optimization can be elegant, lightweight, and fun — built in ~1000 lines of JAX.
+It’s here to show that primal–dual optimization can be elegant, lightweight, and fun.
+Built in ~1000 lines of JAX.

 Jaddle performs admirably on many hard linear and convex benchmarks, while remaining simple enough for rapid experimentation.
 Utilizing the basic building blocks that Optax provides, one can specify many complicated variants of primal–dual optimizers all with only 10–15 lines of code.